-5 Roles and Responsibilities of Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s) (DDSL)
+Roles and Responsibilities of Designated Safeguarding Lead (DSL), Senior Deputy Designated Safeguarding Lead(s) (SDDSL), Deputy Designated Safeguarding Lead(s) (SDDSL)

-For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2023.
+For full details of the DSL/DDSL roles and responsibilities please refer to Keeping Children Safe in Education 2024 Part 2 and Annex C.

-Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
-Our DDSL(s) are trained to the same level as the DSL.
-Training received also supports their knowledge of the processes, procedures and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2023.
+Our DSL/SDDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
+Our SDDSL/DDSL(s) are trained to the same level as the DSL.
+Training received also supports their knowledge of the processes, procedures and responsibilities of other agencies, particularly children's social care.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources and support needed to carry out the role effectively.
-This is done for example through the Education Safeguarding DSL Briefings, meeting other DSL's, emails and reading statutory guidance as well as subscribing to local and national newsletters published by safeguarding and educational organisations.
+This is done for example through the Education Safeguarding DSL Briefings, meeting other DSLs, emails and reading statutory guidance as well as subscribing to local and national newsletters published by safeguarding and educational organisations.